 The Louis Stokes Alliance for Minority Participation (LSAMP): Marine Science Laboratory Alliance Center of Excellence (MarSci-LACE) opens doors into marine science research, education and careers for underrepresented, minority students and aims to provide unique and authentic research and training opportunities that go beyond training received by traditional degree-granting institutions.
 To qualify for this program, applicants must be currently enrolled in coursework at State College of Florida or College of the Florida Keys and identify as an underrepresented minority in STEM as defined by NSF.
 Internship requires a minimum of 120 research hours over the course of the semester and interns will receive a $3400 stipend.
 Must be 18 or older to apply.

-*Applications are due December 18th for Spring 2021
+*Applications are due February 15th for Summer 2021

 Programs Accepting Interns in Summer 2021

 Coral Health and Disease Research Program - Dr. Erinn Muller (Internships in both Summerland Key and Sarasota)